Knox College, Otago

-Function
+Knox College is a residential college, founded and operated by the Presbyterian Church of Aotearoa New Zealand and affiliated with the University of Otago in Dunedin, New Zealand.
+The college is set in a 4.57 ha landscaped site in Opoho on the opposite side of the Dunedin Botanic Gardens from the university.

+As the second oldest residential college in New Zealand, Knox is also one of the more traditional colleges, having been founded in the mould of those at Oxbridge.
+Throughout the last century, Knox managed to maintain much of its distinctively collegiate institutional character while continually evolving to promote and maintain a welcoming and inclusive academic community for its student body, which has been co-educational since 1983.
+The college has produced 18 Rhodes Scholars, as well as several Gates Scholars and Fulbright Scholars.

+History and function

 Knox College was established in 1909 to provide residence for male students and to house an existing seminary for Presbyterian ministers.
 It became co-educational in 1983.
 It also houses the Presbyterian Church's Knox Centre for Ministry and Leadership and the Presbyterian Research Centre (comprising the Hewitson Library and Presbyterian Archives).

-As the second oldest residential college in Dunedin, Knox is also one of the more traditional colleges, having been influenced at various stages of its development by Australian, Scottish and English models of collegiate life.
-The valuing of tradition is evident in some of the names and titles in the college.
-For example, the Head of college is known as the Master, and the Deputy Head the Deputy Master; residential assistants are called Sub-Masters; and the college has a ceremonial officer called the Beadle.
-As of late 2022, the Beadle is held by resident Ilaria Old, the 23nd Beadle of Knox College.
+The college is named after John Knox, a sixteenth century leader of the Scottish Reformation, whose efforts in establishing a universal system of free education comprising both academic learning and character formation had a profound influence, not just in Scotland, but internationally, as subsequent generations of Scottish settlers, products of the Scottish Enlightenment, emigrated to far-flung corners of the globe, including New Zealand, taking with them a deep-seated belief in the benefits of applied knowledge and a broad and liberal education.

 Academic support for residents takes the form of tutorials, the monitoring of individual academic performances, and progress interviews as needed.
 In addition, the college benefits from an on-campus library, the Hewitson Library, which provides continuous access for students to study space and the library's various collections of books and journals, some of which are of historical significance.
 Knox College counts among its alumni eighteen Rhodes Scholars.

 Upon entry into Knox College, undergraduate residents become part of the Junior Common Room (JCR), which is distinct from the Senior Common Room (SCR).
-The latter largely consists of (non-resident) academics and leading figures of the community elected into fellowship on a quinquennial basis.
+The latter largely consists of post-graduates, (non-resident) academics, and leading figures within the academic and ecclesiastical the community who are elected as fellows on a quinquennial basis.
 The list of College Fellows currently includes both the Chancellor and the Vice-Chancellor of the University of Otago.
 Other members of the SCR include postgraduate students in residence, including the Ross Fellow, and the college's Sub-master team.
 The Ross Fellowship, established in 1920, is the oldest such award in the university.

 Until the 1990s, certain Chairs in Theology were held at Knox College.
 These were disestablished when the University of Otago assumed responsibility (from the then Theological Hall) for teaching the university's Theology programme.

 The Visitor is the Moderator of the Presbyterian Church of Aotearoa New Zealand.